 My daughter often says, “But I don’t feel like peeing!” when I pester her to use the toilet before bedtime.
 And then ends up peeing tons!
 Using the toilet right before bedtime helps the child to sleep better.
 It also reduces the chances of her waking up in the middle of the night.

-Parent town user Pamela Pradhan recommends, “Dress your child in clothes that are easy to take off, for example, trousers with elastic waistbands, rather than full body suits.”
-Also make sure you have that spare clothes ready on hand in case of accidents.
+theAsianparent community (previously known as Parent town) user Pamela Pradhan recommends, “Dress your child in clothes that are easy to take off, for example, trousers with elastic waistbands, rather than full-body suits.”
+Also, make sure you have that spare clothes ready on hand in case of accidents.

 5.Wake up and take to the toilet

 Mother of two boys Nalika Unantenne shares,”I would sleep-walk them to the bathroom at about midnight for a pee”, a trick that worked well for mum-of-3 Samantha Bek too.